Kouteki/gno/docs/getting-started/local-setup/local-setup.md

 ## 1. Cloning the repository

-To get started with a local Gno.land development environment, you must clone the GitHub repository somewhere on disk:
+To get started with a local gno.land development environment, you must clone the GitHub repository somewhere on disk:

 ```bash